Adamancia Vault

 macOS app — open the .dmg, then Applications

 Double-click the downloaded .dmg, drag the app onto the Applications folder, then launch it from there.
-On first run macOS asks you to approve it once under System Settings → Privacy & Security — that permission is what lets it hold blocked apps shut.
-Launching it also starts the local hub the extension connects to.
+On first run macOS asks you to approve it once under System Settings → Privacy & Security — that permission is what lets it keep blocked apps closed.
+You can choose later whether it should also share focus plans with the website tool.

 Windows app — run the installer

 Open the downloaded installer and follow the prompts.
-When SmartScreen or the User Account Control dialog asks, choose Run anyway / Yes — that approval is what lets it hold blocked apps shut system-wide.
-It then runs quietly in the background and enforces your groups.
+When SmartScreen or the User Account Control dialog asks, choose Run anyway / Yes - that approval lets it keep blocked apps closed.
+It then runs quietly in the background and follows your groups.

 Safari blocker — enable it in Settings